Understanding Bloating: How the GI Map Test Can Help

 Gut Microbiome Imbalance (Dysbiosis) and Bacterial Overgrowth

-What is dysbiosis?
+What is Dysbiosis?

 The gut microbiome contains trillions of microorganisms that play a crucial role in digestion, immune regulation, and metabolic health.
+When the balance between beneficial and opportunistic microbes becomes disrupted, this is referred to as dysbiosis.

-Dysbiosis Symptoms and How Dysbiosis Contributes To Bloating:
+Dysbiosis Symptoms and How Dysbiosis Contributes to Bloating:

 Certain bacteria ferment undigested food particles in the digestive tract.
 This process produces gases such as hydrogen and methane.
+Excess fermentation may lead to:

-Dysbiosis can also increase inflammatory signals in the gut, further contributing to digestive symptoms such fullness after meals and reflux.
+Dysbiosis can also increase inflammatory signals in the gut, further contributing to digestive symptoms such as fullness after meals and reflux.

 Calprotectin and Intestinal Inflammation

-What is calprotectin?
+What is Calprotectin?

 High calprotectin levels in the stool may indicate the presence of inflammatory activity in the gut and may be associated with:

-IBD, Crohn's Disease or Ulcerative Colitis
+IBD, Crohn's Disease, or Ulcerative Colitis.

-inflammatory responses to certain medications or food triggers
+Inflammatory responses to certain medications or food triggers.

 Symptoms Associated With Intestinal Inflammation:

-severe watery or blood diarrhoea with abdominal pain or cramping lasting more than a few days
+Severe watery or blood diarrhoea with abdominal pain or cramping lasting more than a few days.

-mucus or pus in the stool
+Mucus or pus in the stool.

-incomplete stool evacuation or urgency to move your bowels
+Incomplete stool evacuation or urgency to move your bowels.

 Calprotectin Test Preparation

-Calprotectin is included as a marker in the GI Map Test and you will need to avoid certain medications at least 2 weeks prior to completing the stool sample collection.
+Calprotectin is included as a marker in the GI Map Test, and you will need to avoid certain medications at least 2 weeks prior to completing the stool sample collection.
+The medications that affect calprotectin test results on the GI Map include:

-non-steroidal anti-inflammatories (ibuprofen, naproxen, naprosyn)
+Non-steroidal anti-inflammatories (ibuprofen, naproxen, naprosyn).

 Zonulin & Leaky Gut

-What is leaky gut?
+What is Leaky Gut?

-This leakage contributes to systemic inflammation around the body and triggers immune responses leading to chronic inflammation, gut symptoms associated with IBS, skin rash, hives or eczema flares, tiredness or fatigue and joint pains.
+Leaky gut refers to intestinal permeability where the intestinal lining tight junctions break down and cause the development of "leaky" gaps between the intestinal cells.
+This leakage contributes to systemic inflammation around the body and triggers immune responses leading to chronic inflammation, gut symptoms associated with IBS, skin rash, hives, or eczema flares, tiredness, or fatigue and joint pains.

-What is zonulin?
+What is Zonulin?

 Zonulin is a protein that regulates tight junctions between cells in the intestinal lining, keeping your intestinal cells together.
-When tight junctions break down, zonulin is released and the intestinal lining becomes "leaky".
+When tight junctions break down, zonulin is released, and the intestinal lining becomes "leaky."

-bloating, cramping and digestive discomfort in the lower abdomen
+Bloating, cramping, and digestive discomfort in the lower abdomen.

-gas, diarrhoea and constipation of chronic nature
+Gas, diarrhoea, and constipation of chronic nature.

-multiple food sensitivities or new food allergies
+Multiple food sensitivities or new food allergies.

-chronic fatigue and brain fog
+Chronic fatigue and brain fog.

-skin rash, hives, dermatitis or eczema flares
+Skin rash, hives, dermatitis, or eczema flares.

-increased risk of autoimmune diseases
+Increased risk of autoimmune diseases.

-increased risk of nutrient deficiencies
+Increased risk of nutrient deficiencies.

-increased risk of metabolic conditions including high blood glucose and high blood pressure
+Increased risk of metabolic conditions including high blood glucose and high blood pressure.

 What To Expect From GI Map Results

-Once the underlying drivers of digestive symptoms are identified on the GI Map Report, our Perth Clinical Nutritionist, Renae Cinanni can personalise treatment strategies for you.
+Once the underlying drivers of digestive symptoms are identified on the GI Map Report, our Perth Clinical Nutritionist, Renae Cinanni, can personalise treatment strategies for you.

 Depending on the results, a GI Map Treatment Plan may focus on:

-improving digestive function and stomach acid balance
+Improving digestive function and stomach acid balance.

-restoring microbial balance in the gut microbiome
+Restoring microbial balance in the gut microbiome.

-supporting the integrity of the intestinal barrier
+Supporting the integrity of the intestinal barrier.

 These strategies will be backed up by:

-improving dietary habits and digestive behaviour
+Improving dietary habits and digestive behaviour.

-supportive practitioner only nutraceuticals and supplements including specific prebiotics and probiotic strains (not your average over the counter pharmacy brands) backed by scientific evidence
+Supportive practitioner-only nutraceuticals and supplements, including specific prebiotics and probiotic strains (not your average over-the-counter pharmacy brands) backed by scientific evidence.

-addressing lifestyle factors such as reducing stress
+Addressing lifestyle factors such as reducing stress.

-Why do I need a GI Map Test?
+Why Do I Need a GI Map Test?

-You should consider the GI Map microbiome test if you experience chronic ongoing digestive symptoms such as
+You should consider the GI Map microbiome test if you experience chronic ongoing digestive symptoms such as:

-food sensitivities or allergies
+Food sensitivities or allergies.

-skin rash, hives, dermatitis, eczema or other skin conditions that don't improve
+Skin rash, hives, dermatitis, eczema, or other skin conditions that don't improve.

-symptoms that do not improve with dietary changes
+Symptoms that do not improve with dietary changes.

 Identifying the root drivers of digestive symptoms allows for a more strategic and personalised approach to gut health.